-- Read the Water Stories Supplement and learn about Ajia and her home in the Ukambani region of Eastern Kenya. - Create class water samples: Label and fill three clear 2-liter bottles with water and add one "contaminant" (see above) to each bottle. - Divide class into groups of 4-5 students per group.
-Instruct them that they are a team of hydro engineers visiting a remote village in the Eastern Province of Kenya.
-Village leaders inform the team that many residents have become sick with cholera and dysentery.
+- Read the Water Stories Supplement and learn about Ajia and her home in the Ukambani region of Eastern Kenya. - Create class water samples: Label and fill three clear 2-liter bottles with water and add one "contaminant" (see above) to each bottle. - Divide into groups of 4-5 students per group. - Groups are now teams of hydro engineers and your group is visiting a remote village in the Eastern Province of Kenya.
+Village leaders inform your team that many village residents have become sick with cholera and dysentery.
 It is suspected that a tributary of the Athi River where residents collect water for drinking, bathing and household use has been contaminated.
 In addition to sewage and bacteria, there was an industrial oil spill a few miles upriver.
-As hydro engineers, their job is to create a device that will filter out the impurities in the river water.

-Give each group one pre-cut clean 2-liter bottle (see above), a set of group materials (listed above) and the "Water Filter Blueprint Worksheet".
-One student in each group should record results; this role can be rotated.
-Otherwise, students may record their group's results on their individual sheets.
+As hydro engineers, your job is to create a device that will filter out the impurities in the river water. - Each group receives two pre-cut clean 2-liter bottle (see above), a set of group materials (listed above) and the "Water Filter Blueprint Worksheet".
+Each group should either rotate the role of data recorder, or have individuals record group results on their sheets.